|

 things and western tourists ranging in age from 25 to almost infinity.
 Though age

-probably wouldn't prevent even the oldest dinosaur going home happy.
+probably wouldn't prevent even the odd dinosaur going home happy.

 As most places mentioned unfortunately close at 2am due to Thailand's new found